gabiitokazu/AU_stat6210_FinancialAnalysis/README.md

 * Jianfeng Zhang
 * Takhellambam Bijoychandra Singh

+**Finished by October 02, 2020.**

 ***

 See `ToTheClient.Rmd` for the Analysis Report intended to the client (1)

 See `ToTheBoss.Rmd` for the full Analysis Report, intended to the boss (2)

-See `workable.R`for the development of the script, *i.e.* where we get our hands dirty and nothing is nice and pretty...
+See `workable.R`for the development of the script, *i.e.* where we get our hands dirty and nothing is nice nor pretty...

 ***